elshaw82/100daysofcode/README.md

 **Thoughts**: Had a look at some codepens for inspiration - it really does motivate you to keep going!

 **Link(s) to work*

+## Day 51: June 14, 2020

+**Today's Progress**: To celebrate reaching the halfway point of my journey, I've created a little "push for confetti" animation.
+Took me a bit of time to figure out that I needed to loop over each div to add the new class.
+Google is my friend!

+**Thoughts**: I feel like celebrating having thought of an idea using JavaScript and completed it!

+**Link(s) to work*